ALib C++ Library

 Searches termination character '\0' and sets the corresponding length of the string.
 In debug-compilations, the detected length is smaller or equal to the buffer's capacity.

-This method may be used in the (seldom) situation, where the strings's buffer is exposed to other libraries (for example many operating system calls), which internally fill a given character buffer, but do not return it's length.
+This method may be used in the (seldom) situation, where the strings's buffer is exposed to other libraries (for example many operating system calls), which internally fill a given character buffer, zero-terminate it, but just do not return it's length.

 inline